 2. Click "+ Add Folder" to select the files or folders on the local computer you want to sync.

-• If your files or folders are on a remote server, please add the server as network location first, then select files that need to be synced.
+- If your files or folders are on a remote server, please add the server as network location first.

 3. To transfer files to from server to server automatically, click "Schedule Sync" > "Enable Schedule Sync"and select Daily/Weekly/Monthly.
 Also, you can sync files during system shutdown with the help of "Event triggers".
-After that, click "Start Sync" to begin the pending operation.
+After that, click "Start Sync".

 - Aside from directly transferring files from server to server, you still can sync files to external hard drive like HDD, SSD, flash drive, CD/DVD etc and connect it to another server via a connector, whether USB port, adapter or encloser.